nsw42/python-autoupdate/README.md

 The alternative approach relies on the ability to access a constant URL e.g. `https://myapplication.com/latest`, which redirects to an archive file (e.g. `.tar.gz` or `.zip`); the autoupdate then unpacks the archive, and replaces the current application directory with the unpacked version.

+There is also a wrapper function, which automatically detects which is the correct operation to perform, which allows a single codebase to work from both a git clone and a packaged download.

 Note that there is not yet a mechanism for running any script (e.g. to perform database schema migration) as part of the update mechanism; any such activity therefore needs to be handled as part of the application launcher.

 ## Application root directory